XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 ## Events and Subscriptions

 In 1.x, you could subscribe to ledger events and API errors using the `.on()` method of the `RippleAPI` class; or you could subscribe to specific WebSocket message types using `.connection.on()`.
 These have been merged into the [`Client.on()` method](https://js.xrpl.org/classes/Client.html#on).
-Additionally, the client library no longer automatically subscribes to ledger close events when connecting to an XRP Ledger server, so **you must explicitly subscribe to the ledger stream** to get ledger close events in addition to adding a handler.
+Additionally, the client library no longer automatically subscribes to ledger close events when connecting to an XRP Ledger server.
+To get ledger close events, you still add a handler, but **you must also explicitly subscribe to the ledger stream**.

 To subscribe to ledger close events, use `Client.request(method)` to call the [subscribe method][] with `"streams": ["ledger"]`.
 To attach event handlers, use `Client.on(event_type, callback)`.
 You can make these calls in either order.